 Also in \cite{CasFim} the operator algebraic graph product was defined.
 The latter associates to a graph of von Neumann algebras $\bM_v, v \in V\Gamma$ equipped with faithful normal states a new von Neumann algebra $\bM_\Gamma$.
 The construction -- generalizing free products -- naturally has the property that in case each $\bM_v$ is the group von Neumann algebra of a discrete group $\sfG_v$ then $\bM_\Gamma$ is isomorphic to the group von Neumann algebra of $\sfG_\Gamma$.
 In this paper we show that Connes embeddability for von Neumann algebras is preserved by graph products (see Section \ref{Sect=Prelim} for further definitions).

-Previous results concerning stability of the Connes embedding problem for {\it free} products were shown by Popa \cite{Popa} and Isono--Houdayer \cite{HouIso}.
+Previous results concerning stability of the Connes embedding problem for {\it free} products were found by Popa \cite{Popa} and Isono--Houdayer \cite{HouIso}.
 In \cite{DykemaBrownJung} Brown, Dykema and Jung also found the free entropy dimension of free products.
-Here we take the approach based on moment formulae that were given by Speicher in \cite{SpeicherLetter} (see also \cite{BozSpe}) partly inspired by Junge \cite{Jun} and Nou \cite{Nou} -- also proving the result for free products -- by explicitly computing mixed moments of matrix models.
+Here we take the approach based on moment formulae that were given by Speicher in \cite{SpeicherLetter} (see also \cite{BozSpe}) partly inspired by Junge \cite{Jun} and Nou \cite{Nou} -- also proving the result for free products.

 {\bf Structure.} In Section \ref{Sect=Prelim} we recall preliminaries on ultraproducts of von Neumann algebras and graph products.
 Section \ref{Sect=Speicher} contains combinatorial arguments to show that graph products of the von Neumann algebras of Voiculescu's free Gaussian functor \cite{Voic} are embeddable.
 Section \ref{Sect=GraphEmbed} proves that graph products preserve the Connes embedding problem.